Linkman124/P4wnP1-Wiki/docs/Getting-Started-Subfolder/Setup.cfg.md

 ### AUTOSSH_ENABLED
-**defines if AUTOSSH reachback is enabled** if enabled P4wnP1 will continuously try to bring up a SSH connection tunneling out its internal SSH server to a remote SSH Server
+**defines if AUTOSSH reachback is enabled** if enabled P4wnP1 will continuously try to bring up an SSH connection tunneling out its internal SSH server to a remote SSH Server
 ### AUTOSSH_REMOTE_HOST
 host address of the remote SSH server
 Should be a hostname like "_YourSSH-server.com_"